erichkauffman/Book-Inventory-Python/README.md

 ### Getting Started

+1. (Optional) Install virtualenv `pip install virtualenv`.
+In the top level directory, run `virtualenv yourVirtualEnv` (or whatever you would like to name the directory.)
+Then activate the virtualenv by running `source yourVirtualEnv/bin/activate`.
-1. Install the python dependencies via pip.
+2. Install the python dependencies via pip.
 All the dependencies are listed in the `requirements.txt`
    - Run `pip install -r requirements.txt`
-2. Create a sqlite database.
-We recommend creating a directory in the top level directory next to `src/` and placing your database there.
+3. Create a sqlite database.
+We recommend creating a directory in the top level directory and placing your database there.
    - `mkdir db`
    - `cd db`
    - `sqlite3 inventory.db`
-3. Once you have your database set up, you will need to set up the tables in the database.
-Run the contents of `src/sqlscripts/create_book_table.sql` in your database to create the necessary table.
-If you would like to have pre-populated data in the database, feel free to run the `insert_book_example.sql`
+4. Once you have your database set up, you will need to set up the tables in the database.
+Run the contents of `src/sqlscripts/create_*_table.sql` in your database to create the necessary tables.
+If you would like to have pre-populated data in the database, feel free to run the `insert_*_example.sql`.
-4. Next, you will have to create a config file to tell the API where the database is located.
-Use `config.example.py` as a guide.
+5. If you did not place your database in the recommended location, you will have to tell the API where the database is located via the config file.
-   - `cp config.example.py ./config.py`
-   - Rename `path/to/database.db` to the actual path to your database.
-Remember, this path is relative to where you run the app, so if you run the app at the top level directory, the path would look like this: `db/inventory.db`.
-But if you run the program in `src/`, then the path might look like this: `../db/inventory.db`
-5. Remeber to set up your prefered flask configurations, such as setting the app, address, port, environment, etc.
+   - In `config.py`, rename `db/inventory.db` to the actual path to your database.
 6. The API should now be ready to run.
+   - `cd src/`
-   - `flask run`
+   - `python app.py`
-   - Head over to `localhost:5000` or your prefered address:port to be greeted by a friendly `Hello!`
+   - Head over to `localhost:5000` to be greeted by a friendly `Hello!`

 ### Running Tests